aksholokhov/pysr3/paper.md

 Feature selection methods are a hot research topic [@Buscemi2019Survey],[@miao2016survey],[@li2020survey], with a plethora of numerical approaches and corresponding implementations.
 However, most of the current state-of-the-art tools custom-tailor their implementation to their mathematical approach (e.g. use an optimization scheme that works only for a particular regularizer).
-In practice, this forces practitioners to re-implement their workflow for each method that they want to use or try, even when the difference between methods is minor.
+In practice, it forces practitioners to re-implement their workflow for each method that they want to use or try, even when the difference between methods is minor.
 The absence of universal open source implementations effectively blocks practitioners from comparing all available methods, with the effect of slowing uptake of research results in the field.

 We fill this gap by implementing recently developed universal solvers [@zheng2018unified], [@sholokhov2022relaxation] that (1) work with most popular regularized regression techniques, and (2) improve selection accuracy of any regularized regression approach using new relaxation reformulations.